 Office of Diversity Affairs

-To apply for the Office of Diversity Affairs travel grant, download the Trainee Travel Grants Application form.
+To apply for the Office of Diversity Affairs travel grant, visit: Trainee Travel Grant Webpage.

 For information on travel grants to attend National Scientific Meetings, it is encouraged to check if the conference is offering any travel grants.
-IU and IUPUI have limited travel funds available.
+IU and has limited travel funds available.
 For additional information, eligibility and deadlines, please visit the Graduate and Professional Educational Grants (GPEGs) sites.